-If you’re looking for a job or business opportunities, consider putting your contact information at the top of your summary.
+If you’re looking for a job or business opportunity, consider putting your contact information at the top of your summary.
 Don’t make people have to work to find your information.
 A first-degree connection can see your contact information under that section.
 Other people may be able to see it depending on what you did with your settings.
-A recruiter will have a recruiter subscription and be able to get your information.
-But why make them work that hard?
+A recruiter may be willing to send you a paid InMail but why not make it easy?
 Also, there are many opportunities that might come from others not connected.
 Make it as easy as possible to contact you.

-Keep it fairly short to make it easy to see at a glance what you do.
+Keep each paragraph fairly short to make it easy to see at a glance what you do.
 Make sure your keywords are in the About section (one of the key areas in LinkedIn’s search algorithm)

 Your two to three sentences should be followed by some bullet points.
 Three to five points is probably plenty.
 LinkedIn doesn’t make it easy to type in special characters/symbols directly but you can cut and paste from elsewhere – here are a few you can use:

 ★⇨ ► ◄ ■ ♦ ◆ ● ✔

 ►Stick to just one or two different ones

 ►Be aware that some Word symbols don’t work well on LinkedIn if you just cut and paste a section from a Word document that includes symbols or bullets

 Write in the first person – this is your personal introduction, not your resume.
 Would you go up to someone at a networking event and say “James is an experienced engineer working in high tech”?
 I hope not.
 Or you can use writing in the second person (talking to your target audience as I’ve done in several places, e.g. using the word “you” as you talk to your target audience, perhaps asking them questions.)

 There are ways to reduce the use of the word “I” and still keep it personal.